 At Brick Club we begin with an opportunity to get to know each other through LEGO® building.
 This may be engaging in free play or more facilitated building in which members have defined roles and are guided through the process of changing roles, making decisions, and solving problems together.
 As the group progresses, participants are encouraged to work toward more complex or free build projects while still in a collaborative model.
 Brick Club is different from other social groups, and research has proven that participants of Brick Club are able to learn skills without the anxiety often associated with other prescriptive social programs.
 Participants are guided to make choices, problem solve, and work collaboratively in a natural meaningful activity they are familiar with and enjoy.
 Participants of Brick Club programs, which is based on LEGO® play theory, are better able to generalize this social learning in other activities.

-Each session will have no more than 9 participants, there will be 2 sessions each Saturday afternoon during the 8-week program and also a weeknight session each week for some of our young adult builders.
+Each session will have no more than 9 participants for the 6-week program.
 All LEGO® Bricks and Build Kits will be provided by and are the property of The Miracle League of CT.
 While projects can’t go home, we will be sure to send photos to families who would like to see the accomplishments.

 Mike Michaud – Executive Director of The Miracle League of CT.
 Mike has more than 10 years of experience working with children with all types of intellectual, developmental, and physical challenges.
 Certified Brick by Brick® Level 2 Facilitator – September 2022.